jacekbilski/vulkan-christmas-tree/README.md

 Next, I create a descriptor.
 First, I take a layout from the pipeline, id needs to match that in the shaders (`binding`).
 Then I create the descriptor from the layout and add the buffer to it.

 At last, I pass the descriptor to the `draw` command.

+### Instancing

+Not that complex.
+First of all, I need to create a struct holding the data per instance and the call `impl_vertex!` macro, just like for `Vertex` struct itself.

+Second, I need to create an instances buffer holding actual instances information.
+Technically it's a yet another buffer, like vertex buffer.

+Third, creating the pipeline changes a bit.
+In `vertex_input` call I need to say, that I'll be passing two buffers, one for vertices, one for instances.

+Fourth, to the `draw` call I'm passing in instances buffer as a second vertex buffer.

+As a last step I need to adapt the shader.
+Simply adding more `layout(location = x) in vec3 y;` is enough, just make sure locations are correct that is `x` is greater by one than last location taken from vertex buffer.